 State Emergency Operations Center Activation Levels

 Includes the following positions, sections and agencies activated at each level.
-The State EOC activation guidelines and Emergency Support Function information is included in the Colorado Hazard and Incident Response and Recovery Plan.
+The State EOC activation guidelines and Emergency Support Function information is included in the Colorado State Emergency Operations Plan.

 Routine operations and activities, including ongoing statewide coordination and information integration.
 Core team members are available at any time or location to provide support to local jurisdictions.
 Operational readiness is maintained through monitoring and assessing potential threats and hazards.